Sprained Ankle (cont.)

 - Find a local Orthopedic Surgeon in your town

 Putting the body to work requires that it be prepared for a specific activity.
 Athletes routinely warm up before practice and competition, and that same philosophy of injury prevention can be applied to regular daily activities.
 Stretching before work and gradually increasing the amount of effort and exertion may help prevent muscle and joint injury.
 Everybody is an athlete in their own way, and it is just as important to warm up before shoveling snow, mowing the grass, or vacuuming, as it is before playing basketball or golf.
-Moreover, exercises and stretches that strengthen the muscles that are used in routine activities can help minimize the risk of future injury.
+Moreover, exercises and stretches that strengthen the muscles that are used in routine activities can help maximize flexibility and minimize the risk of future injury.

 What is the prognosis of sprains and strains?